 They call it ‘Indiana’s Nicest Day,’’ and if you take advantage of this picturesque weekend on the grounds of the Indianapolis Museum of Art you’ll discover why.
 Soak up work from more than 300 artists, enjoy six stages of entertainment, more than 75 arts-related non-profit organizations, and an extensive children’s area.
 Also, don’t forget to visit the Indiana Craft Beer Garden.

-The 34th annual Circle City Classic weekend celebrates cultural excellence and educational achievement while showcasing the spirit, energy and tradition of America's historically black colleges and universities.
+The 39th annual Circle City Classic weekend celebrates cultural excellence and educational achievement while showcasing the spirit, energy and tradition of America's historically black colleges and universities.
 The electrifying spectacle includes a parade, pep rally, and two football teams colliding head-to-head in Lucas Oil Stadium.

 There is no better way to kick off the holiday season than Indy’s ultimate tradition, Circle of Lights.
-On the Friday following Thanksgiving, November 24, more than 100,000 people will gather to enjoy holiday performances in the lead up to the lighting of the Soldiers and Sailors Monument.
+On the Friday following Thanksgiving, November 26, more than 100,000 people will gather to enjoy holiday performances in the lead up to the lighting of the Soldiers and Sailors Monument.
 The glow of 4,784 lights make spirits bright and signal that the season has begun.

 College football in the Midwest centers around the Big Ten Conference, and Indy is proud to play annual host to the biggest game of the season.
-Fans will flock to Lucas Oil Stadium on December 2 to see who claims Big Ten supremacy and a chance to qualify for the College Football Championship.
+Fans will flock to Lucas Oil Stadium to see who claims Big Ten supremacy and a chance to qualify for the College Football Championship.